-11 best Bluetooth speakers for every budget
+Turn it up: We’ve found the best Bluetooth speakers around

 - {{ merchant }} £{{ price }} Buy now {{/items}} {{#hasItems}}

-KitSound diggit 55
+KitSound diggit outdoor speaker

-Best: Budget speaker
+Best: Budget garden speaker

 This is the budget speaker for the socially distanced generation.
-Complete with bonus removable stake, this garden-ready model is solid and water-resistant enough to chuck into your bag along with a supermarket bottle of wine for an afternoon sitting two metres away from your friends in the park.
+Complete with bonus removable stake, this garden-ready model is solid and water-resistant enough to chuck into your bag along with a supermarket bottle of wine for an afternoon sitting with your friends in the park.

 It’s a very capable speaker, especially for the price, with clear sound and good battery life.
 It perhaps doesn’t quite feature a consistent 360-degree sound, due to quiet points between the four speakers inside, but that’s a minor point and hardly noticeable.
 If you buy two, pairing is as easy as tapping them together, which is neat, straightforward and adds some more fun to proceedings.